vtex/speed/README.md

 VTEX Store development tools - reverse proxy, compilation, minification, optimization and more!

+## Install

+Clone this repo or download and unzip it.

+If you're on a UNIX system, this command downloads and unzips for you:

+    wget -qO- -O vtex-speed.zip https://github.com/vtex/speed/archive/master.zip && unzip vtex-speed.zip && rm vtex-speed.zip

 ## Quick Start

-Download and unzip this repo:

-    wget -qO- -O vtex-speed.zip https://github.com/vtex/speed/archive/master.zip && unzip vtex-speed.zip && rm vtex-speed.zip
+Enter the folder you cloned or downloaded, install dependencies and run `grunt`:

-    cd speed-master
+    cd speed
     npm i
     grunt

-Now, go to any store on the `vtexlocal` hostname!

 Your browser should automatically open here: http://basedevmkp.vtexlocal.com.br/?debugcss=true&debugjs=true